 All of the types of behaviour listed above are unacceptable and will not be tolerated at this school.

-If you or your child are concerned that they are being bullied, please see either the class teacher, Mr Hodgson or Mrs Pirie.
+If you or your child are concerned that they are being bullied, please see either the class teacher, Mr Hodgson, Miss Gray or Mr McConville.